computamike/windgazer.github.io/_posts/2015-04-08-Phonegap-config-template.md

 you build, it will carry an updated version.
 More importantly, the `versionCode` is always a unique and incremental number, satisfying Android builds when you're busy testing.

+As per usual, you can have a look at what the files need to look like by verifying them against the [relevant commit][c1] of my reference repository.

 ## Next

 In the [next chapter][n] I'll be throwing in the next bit of bonus content.
 We'll try and